There once was a time

 make me forget.

-Thomas Fucaloro is the author of two books of poetry published by Three Rooms Press, most recently It Starts from the Belly and Blooms.
-The winner of a performance grant from the Staten Island Council of the Arts and the NYC Department of Cultural Affairs, he has been on five national slam teams.
-He holds an MFA in creative writing from the New School and is a cofounding editor of Great Weather for Media and NYSAI press.
+The winner of a performance grant from the Staten Island Council of the Arts and the NYC Department of Cultural Affairs, Thomas Fucaloro has been on six national slam teams.
+He holds an MFA in creative writing from the New School and is a co-founding editor of Great Weather for Media and NYSAI press.
+He is an adjunct professor at Wagner College where he teaches world lit and advanced creative writing.
 He is a writing coordinator at the Harlem Children’s Zone and lives in Staten Island.
-Has 3 chapbooks: Mistakes Disguised as Stars (Tired Hearts Press) and Depression Cupcakes (Yes, Poetry)and forthcoming There is Always Tomorrow (Madgleam Press) .
+His latest chapbook, There is Always Tomorrow was released in 2017 by Mad Gleam Press.